artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

    :ref:`descriptive-standards`.

-Below you'll find information on how to configure the finding aid settings, generate a finding aid, view information on the status of your finding aid generation request, and how users can view the finding aid after it has been successfully generated.
+Below you'll find information on how to configure the finding aid settings, generate or upload a finding aid, view information on the status of your finding aid generation request, and how users can view the finding aid after it has been successfully generated or uploaded.

 **Jump to:**

 * :ref:`print-finding-aid-settings`
 * :ref:`generate-finding-aid`
+* :ref:`delete-finding-aid`
 * :ref:`finding-aid-layout`
 * :ref:`finding-aid-troubleshoot`